 Panama is bounded by Costa Rica to the west, Colombia to the east, the Atlantic Ocean to the north, and the Pacific Ocean to the south.
 Panama City’s unique location has made it a hub of trade and immigration, and is well known for the Panama Canal.
 Panama has a tropical climate.
 WYD'19 will be held during January, which is in the middle of Panama's dry season.
 Low temperatures in the evening average 24°C and reach an average high of 29°C during the day.

 The theme for World Youth Day 2019 is: “I am the servant of the Lord.
 May it be done to me according to your word.”
-(Lk 1:38) The Diocese of Bathurst will be leading a group of over 18s to Panama for an18 Day pilgrimage from the 14th January - 1st February 2019.
-The pilgrimage will include an immersion experience at the Archdiocese of Los Angeles, followed by World Youth Day week itself in Panama, concluding with two days post-WYD rest and relaxtion at Orange Country, California.
+(Lk 1:38) The Diocese of Bathurst will be leading a group of over 18s to Panama for an 18 Day pilgrimage from the 14th January - 1st February 2019.
+The pilgrimage will include an immersion experience in the Archdiocese of Los Angeles, followed by World Youth Day week itself in Panama, concluding with two days post-WYD rest and relaxation at Orange Country, California.

 The approximate cost of the Pilgrimage will be approximately $4,500 - $5,000 and will be confirmed in the near future.